Rapidity Divergences and Deep Inelastic Scattering in the Endpoint Region: Abstract

 \section{Abstract}

 The deep inelastic scattering cross section in the endpoint region, $x \sim 1$, has been subjected to extensive analysis.
-We revisit this process, and show that in the endpoint individual factors in the factorized hadronic tensor have rapidity divergences.
-We regulate these divergences using a recently introduced rapidity regulator, and find that each factor requires a different scale to minimize large rapidity logarithms.
-Interestingly, in this case running in rapidity is non-perturbative.
-In addition, we give an operator definition of the parton distribution function in the endpoint region, and remark on the issues that should be considered in constructing this function.
+We revisit this process using soft collinear effective theory, and show that in the endpoint individual factors in the factorized hadronic tensor have rapidity divergences.
+We regulate these divergences using a recently introduced rapidity regulator, and find that each operator matrix element requires a different scale to minimize large rapidity logarithms.
+Unfortunately, the running in rapidity is non-perturbative and must be absorbed into the definition of the parton distribution function.